 Lee Builds Global Bridges for Christ

-For the past decade, Grace College has partnered with Handong University in South Korea.
+For the past decade, Grace College has partnered with Handong University in South Korea for our college exchange programs.
 Many Grace students have enjoyed living in South Korea to study at Handong, while here on the other side of the ocean, Grace enjoys hosting Korean students on its campus here in Winona Lake.

 As each exchange student comes with a story of their own, we love getting to know them and embracing them as one of us.
 This semester, we’ve been privileged to have Esther Lee of Seoul, South Korea, on campus.
 Talk to her for a few minutes, and you’ll learn that she is a global bridge-builder for Christ.